 Low-Residency Graduate Certificate in Infant Mental Health

-Infant Mental Health (IMH) addresses the social and emotional wellbeing of very young children and their caregivers by building and strengthening secure, nurturing relationships.
-Chatham University was the first institution in the state of Pennsylvania to recognize and respond to this need.
+Infant Mental Health (IMH) addresses the social and emotional well-being of very young children and their caregivers by building and strengthening secure, nurturing relationships.
+Chatham University was the first institution in the state of Pennsylvania to create academic programs that recognize and respond to this need.

 Our low-residency Graduate Certificate in Infant Mental Health consists of: